Shilow Tracey: Cambridge United

 On 17 June 2021, Tracey signed a two-year deal with Cambridge United.

 Crewe Alexandra

 On 26 June 2023, Tracey joined EFL League Two club Crewe Alexandra after signing a two-year deal.
 He made his Crewe debut at Gresty Road on 5 August 2023, in a 2–2 draw with Mansfield Town, and scored his first Crewe goal in a 3–3 draw at Wrexham on 30 September 2023.
 On 4 March 2025, Tracey was stretchered off after suffering a broken leg during Crewe's League Two defeat by Fleetwood Town at Gresty Road.
 In July 2025, he signed a new one-year contract, with an option for a further year, to stay at Crewe.
+After a long recovery from his leg injury, Tracey began playing in under-21 games in March 2026.
+Manager Lee Bell hoped Tracey would contribute to the first team's final games of the season, and Tracey made a substitute appearance in Crewe's 3–2 defeat at Grimsby Town on 11 April 2026, plus two other appearances off the bench in the final two games of the season.
+On 13 May 2026, the club said he would be released in the summer when his contract expired.